Gandhi Blog Series #14

 A Fearless Being

 In his long life a social reformer, Gandhi had to face many forms of oppression, mostly from very powerful individuals or authorities.
 But all of them ultimately buckled under Gandhi’s strong power of will.
 There are many instances in his life which proved his bravery.

 While leading the struggle for the right of the oppressed in South Africa he was stoned and beaten by a mob of racists.
-He suffered broken ribs and was barely survived.
+He suffered broken ribs and barely survived.
 Moreover, he was imprisoned four times and manhandled by the police.
 But all this cruelty could not stop him from achieving his goal.

-While leading the freedom struggle in India, he was jailed on six occasions, spending total of almost 7 years behind bars.
+While leading the freedom struggle in India, he was jailed on six occasions, spending a total of almost 7 years behind bars.
 But Gandhi never resisted arrest nor showed any fear of being locked up and possibly tortured by the authorities.
-He also faced rebuke and death threats from of the upper caste in the society for his efforts for social reform.
+He also faced rebuke and death threats from the upper caste in the society for his efforts for social reform.